 We are aware of a number of other unrelated projects called “Glimpse”.
 We have made changes based on feedback from our critics such as changing our website’s domain name and defining “Glimpse” as a shortened version of “Glimpse Image Editor”.

-The project’s current stance is that while we are theoretically open to changing our name, there is very limited support in favour of actually doing so.
+The project’s current stance is that while we are theoretically open to changing our name, there is very limited support in favor of actually doing so.
 We granted our critics time to find an alternative name that addresses the concerns they raised, fulfils our project’s requirements and enjoys popular support.
 Even with three months and our assistance they were not able to do so, so we consider the matter closed for the time being.

 See “How does your project govern itself?" for more details about why we now limit discussion about this topic on our Matrix channels.